-How a values-based leadership approach can build greater trust with teams and coworkers
+How values-based leadership builds trust with teams & coworkers

-Given that hybrid work has resulted in dispersed workforces, demands for innovation are on the rise, burn-out is at its peak, and turnover remains an ongoing concern, it’s more important than ever for an organization’s leadership team to understand how trust (or a lack of it) impacts employee morale and business success.
+Given that hybrid work has resulted in dispersed workforces, demands for innovation are on the rise and burn-out is at its peak, it’s more important than ever for an organization’s leadership team to understand how trust (or a lack of it) impacts employee morale and business success.
 Because, as we know, the level of trust within an organization most often takes its cue from leadership.

 According to research, if an office has high levels of trust, employees are 50% more productive and 76% more engaged, with 74% lower stress levels.
 In fact, leadership trust is the highest-ranked motivator of employee engagement.